LittleBBBo/TextSummarization-On-Flink/README.md

 ### Target

-Build an end-to-end application for abstractive document summarization on top of TensorFlow, Flink-AI-Extended[^1] and Flink ML pipeline framework[^2].
+Build an end-to-end application for abstractive document summarization on top of TensorFlow, Flink-AI-Extended [1] and Flink ML pipeline framework [2].

 ### Schedule (JUL 1st - AUG 2nd)